SaraWestWA/SaraWestWA/README.md

 ### Salutations👩🏻‍💻🖐🏻

 Hi, I’m Sara!
 I am a fledgling Data Scientist studying with Lambda School.

 I like numbers, logic, and order.
 While data science includes all of these, it also involves many unknowns and variety.
-After all, data is human generated; and what are humans if not sometimes incomprehensible, always varied, and yet so much alike?
+After all, data is human generated; and what are humans if not sometimes incomprehensible, always varied, and yet abounding with commonalities?

-I have spent much of 2020/21 immersed in learning how data tells stories and how to generate models to reveal those stories.
-My first response to "python" is no longer "snake!", pandas doesn't always mean adorable black and white bears, and "random forest" isn't simply a term used to describe what one sees traveling in my native clime.
+My first response to "python" is no longer "snake!", pandas doesn't always mean adorable black and white bears, "random forest" isn't simply a term used to describe what one sees traveling in my native clime, and "storytelling" is now a skill describing how to share information gleaned from extensive data, as well as childhood memories of being entralled by the tales otold by visiting Uncles.

 <!--
 **SaraWestWA/SaraWestWA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.